18F/project-artifacts/projects.md

 - Team: Olesya Minina, Victor Udoewa, Brian Fox, Eleni Gesch-Karamanlidis, Andrew Dunkman, Ashley Owens, Rebecca Refoy-Sidibe, Miatta Myers, Peter Burkholder
 - This was an atypical PA.
 Initially, CoE asked 18F to help kickoff their new partnership with HUD and lay a strategy for how to best approach positioning five different CoE teams.
 The team and objectives split multiple times.
 One sub-team worked to create a plan to modernize the Federal Housing Authority (FHA) Insurance Origination Network of Applications (FIONA) application but encountered blockers.
-- Next Step: Some work was transitioned to the Acquisition Team.
+- Next Step: The Acquisition Team is supporting the HUD team through some purchases.
 - Deliverables: [project folder](https://drive.google.com/drive/u/0/folders/1hEqSZcoLVFgPNz1BNcS-ftKhwyzBeUWZ)

 ### Department of the Interior (DOI)